 - Prioritizing lessons for classrooms with many ELLs: To prepare for the Unit 2 assessments, consider prioritizing and expanding instruction in Lessons 2-3, which establish the routine for comparing and contrasting point of view and include a two-day Language Dive; and Lessons 7-11, which focus on planning an opinion essay and writing each paragraph.
 Be sure to complete the Language Dive in Lesson 5.
 If necessary, consider placing less focus on and condensing instruction in Lessons 1 and 12, which provide helpful feedback for students but don't introduce as many new concepts.

 - Language Dives: All students participate in Language Dives in Lessons 2, 3, and 5.
 These Language Dives support ELLs and all students in deconstructing, reconstructing, and practicing the meaning and structures of sentences from The Boy Who Harnessed the Wind and the Model Opinion Essay: Access to Water.
 Many lessons also include optional Mini Language Dives for ELLs.
-Refer to the Module 1 Appendix for additional information on Language Dives.
+Refer to the Tools page for additional information on Language Dives.

 - Conversation Cues: Encourage productive and equitable conversation with Goals 1-4 Conversation Cues (adapted from Michaels, Sarah and O'Connor, Cathy.
 Talk Science Primer.
 Cambridge, MA: TERC, 2012.
 Based on Chapin, S., O'Connor, C., and Anderson, N. .
-Classroom Discussions: Using Math Talk to Help Students Learn, Grades K–6.
+Classroom Discussions: Using Math Talk to Help Students Learn, Grades K-6.
 Second Edition.
 Sausalito, CA: Math Solutions Publications).
-Refer to the Module 1 Appendix for additional information on Conversation Cues.
+Refer to the Tools page for additional information on Conversation Cues.

 - Diversity and inclusion: Investigate the routines, practices, rituals, beliefs, norms, and experiences that are important to ELLs and their families.
 Integrate this background into the classroom as students continue to explore and discuss the topics of water access, water pollution, and demands on water throughout One Well, The Boy Who Harnessed the Wind, and other informational texts.
 Be sensitive to students' experiences and perspectives on these topics and foster inclusive action by creating space for students to express their feelings about issues embedded in the text, while being aware that these discussions may unearth trauma or social stigma.
 Consult with a guidance counselor, school social worker, or ESL teacher for further investigation of diversity and inclusion.